-- Create a backbone for the fish (straight line which leads to the head).
+- Create a backbone for the fish (a straight line that leads to the head).

-Now we draw the main bones that come off of the back bone.
-There are two different ways we can categorize these bones:
+In the “Fishbone Diagram” or “Ishikawa Diagram”, we draw the main bones that come off the backbone.
+There are two separate ways we can categorize these bones:

 - These bones could be the main causes of the effect (or problem) which we can drill down further to discover root causes, or

 - We can use generic categorizations (like the ones below)